-- Vary your baby's diet.
-Rice cereal fortified with iron is a good source of nutrients, but it shouldn't be the only source, and does not need to be the first source.
-Other options for parents to introduce as first foods besides rice cereal include oat, barley, and multigrain cereals.
-When introducing any new foods, the AAP recommends doing so slowly and watching for any reactions.
+Vary the grains in your baby's diet.
+Rice cereal fortified with iron is a good source of nutrients.
+However, since rice tends to absorb more arsenic from groundwater than other crops, it shouldn't be the only cereal and does not need to be your baby's first one.
+Other options you can introduce as first foods besides rice cereal include oat, barley and multigrain cereals.
+(See "Heavy Metals in Baby Food.")